BSRV1987/BSRV1987/README.md

 ### Hello, I am Bala 👋

 👀 I’m interested in Data Engineering and Analytics.
-I love working with Digital Analytics data.
+I love working with Digital Analytics data.<br>
-🌱 I’m currently learning Snowflake and making in roads into Apache Airflow.
+🌱 I’m currently learning Snowflake and making in roads into Apache Airflow.<br>
-👯 I’m looking to collaborate on exciting projects that involve real time data integration using stream processing technologies
+👯 I’m looking to collaborate on exciting projects that involve real time data integration using stream processing technologies<br>

 ### What I do
-🛠️ I work with data on a day to day basis, specializing in building robust data pipelines, ETL processes both real time and batch.
+🛠️ I work with data on a day to day basis, specializing in building robust data pipelines, ETL processes both real time and batch.<br>
-📊 I love doing Data Analysis and I use my SQL skills to understand type of data ,granularity and quality post integration before uncovering insights using analytical tools
+📊 I love doing Data Analysis and I use my SQL skills to understand type of data ,granularity and quality post integration before uncovering insights using analytical tools <br>
-🌪️ I am keen on working with open source technologies and automation where ever possible.
+🌪️ I am keen on working with open source technologies and automation where ever possible.<br>

 <!--